nesi/python-package-training/_lessons/python-package/03-build.md

 ## Objectives

-You will learn how to build a Python package.
+You will learn how to expose Python modules of your package to the interpreter.

-* 1
-* 2

 ## The pyproject.toml file